-If you want to add a line of figures, use 'F7' to tab across the line to any point to the right of the last figure.
+If you want to add a line of figures, use 'Tab' to move across the line to any point to the right of the last figure.
 This is usually a preset decimal point for a total column.
 Enter this command.
 The row of figures is added for you.
 Remember to press 'Return' to end the line.